Bourne Sod Installation Services

 Professional Site Assessment & Soil Testing Requirements for Bourne’s Glacial Till & Rocky Upland Soils

-A thorough site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
-Bourne’s soils are often acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is recommended to reach pH 6.0–7.0.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky, or marine clay, with variable drainage.
-Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities.
+A comprehensive site assessment is essential in Bourne, where glacial till, rocky upland soils, and marine clay are common.
+Mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab evaluates pH, NPK, organic matter, texture, compaction, and contamination.
+Bourne’s soils are typically acidic (pH 5.5–6.5), requiring lime applications of 50–100 lbs per 1,000 sq ft to achieve the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides detailed drainage and water table data.
+Site preparation includes removing existing vegetation, rough grading for a 1–2% slope away from structures, incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection